1999 - 2004: Evening Stars

 2012 - 2017: Extended Life

-Extended Life showcases choreographers whose work demonstrates a strong understanding of site, space and architecture, challenges notions of form, and inspires an investigative spirit.
-Inaugurated during the 2012 River To River Festival, Extended Life is designed to extend the development processes and the public life of selected movement-based pieces thereby enhancing the practices and careers of participating artists.
-In the Extended Life program, artists are specifically provided with opportunities to develop multiple iterations of a work so that it may be adaptable for both traditional venues and non-traditional locations in Lower Manhattan and beyond.
+Extended Life, 2012-2017 showcased choreographers whose work demonstrates a strong understanding of site, space and architecture, challenges notions of form, and inspires an investigative spirit.
+Inaugurated during the 2012 River To River Festival, Extended Life was designed to extend the development processes and the public life of selected movement-based pieces thereby enhancing the practices and careers of participating artists.
+In the Extended Life 2012-2017 program, artists were specifically provided with opportunities to develop multiple iterations of a work so that it was adaptable for both traditional venues and non-traditional locations in Lower Manhattan and beyond.
+In 2019, LMCC introduced a new iteration of Extended Life with funding from The Mellon Foundation.

 2008 - 2015: Basic Finance for Artists